yuma-tietiedaxiang/Wukong-RPG/README.md

 ## [Game Flow](https://comp2120-fri-a3-a.atlassian.net/wiki/spaces/SD/pages/edit-v2/9044018#Game-Flow)

+Click on the blue title 'Game Flow' to go to the Confluence Page for more details on the Game Flow.

 ### Welcome and Introduction
 - Press 'Enter' to start the game and ensure your keyboard is set to English.